Artist profile

 DJs and producers whose tracks blend naturally with General Degree’s — similar scenes, adjacent production styles, overlapping audiences.
 Useful when you’re prepping a set around General Degree and need adjacent tracks that won’t feel out of place.
 Eligible names link to their own page.

-General Degree's tracks are mostly in major keys (25% minor across 4 tracks).
-The most common single key is 8B (C Major) with 1 track.
+General Degree's tracks are mostly in major keys (20% minor across 5 tracks).
+The most common single key is 9A (E Minor) with 1 track.

 Based on harmonic compatibility, tempo proximity and artist-cohort context, General Degree pairs well with Spragga Benz, Mad Cobra, Bounty Killer.
 The full list — with track counts in our catalog and similarity scores — is in the Related Artists section above.